 Water is one of the earth’s most critical components for nurturing life and growth on this planet, and preserving this resource is of paramount importance.
 Every business and household can play a part in this, and even the simplest of measures can be effective.
 For many employees, hearing about the importance of an initiative from the organizational leaders gives it greater importance, and results tend to follow.
 Again, a mixture of methods can help reduce your company’s water consumption.

 - Ensure your system is serviced and has no leaks

 - Ensure signs are present to communicate the importance of not wasting water

 - Consider controlled faucets to limit the amount of water released

 - Review and communicate your water usage regularly to the team to stimulate suggestions and retain focus.

-Like many elements related to the ISO 14001:2015 standard, using the “Plan, Do, Check, Act” cycle can bring positive results with the reduction of all utilities.
+Like many elements related to the ISO 14001:2015 standard, using the “Plan, Do Check, Act” cycle can bring positive results with the reduction of all utilities.

 Ensuring positive results

-The one thing all these elements have in common is that they have several benefits for any organization: resources are preserved, costs are reduced, and awareness is increased due to a sharing of knowledge and increase in teamwork.
+The one thing all these elements have in common is that they have several benefits for any organization: resources are preserved, costs are reduced, and awareness is increased due to a sharing of knowledge and an increase in teamwork.
 Along with the improvements that internal audits and reviews can bring, it quickly becomes clear that ISO 14001:2015 in the context of energy consumption can bring measurable benefits and savings to all modern businesses.